jiangqiw/Recipes-Calories-Prediction-Model/README.md

 <iframe src="assets/fig1.html" width=800 height=600 frameBorder=0></iframe>

 The model can not correctly predict the calories of recipes since not enough feature and the recipes are clustered, making it hard to make precise prediction.

+### Reconsidering the features for the baseline model

+We have found that the categorical feature added is not that significant to the testing result.
+We are now conducting another model with only the numerical features, which are the `n_steps` and `n_ingredients`

 ## Final Model